bscothern/SwiftyPOSIX/README.md

 A primary purpose of this library is to mke the POSIX functions feel like first class Swift objects.

 ## C Conventions
-All Types and functions are prefixed with SP
+All Types and functions are prefixed with SP.

 ## POSIX Headers